 Store page: Allbest 14th Century Gauntlets

-I have not fought with these yet, so I don't have any insight into their sturdiness.
 I have large but not huge hands (the unpadded leather gloves I wear are XL from Darkwood).
 These fit me almost perfectly.
 The narrow point on the right wrist is a little tight for me to get my right hand through, but I can do it.
 Once on, they feel great and I feel like I have lots of protection and control of my weapon.
 I can fit these into my swept rapier and buckler but not my dagger.

 I have some concerns about an exposed area between the thumb and index finger and on the sides of the fingers.
 The glove included with the gauntlets is unpadded.